Salla disease

+Salla disease (SD) or mild Free Sialic Acid Storage Disease (FSASD) is an autosomal recessive lysosomal storage disease characterized by early physical impairment and intellectual disability.
+Salla disease (also referred to as Finnish-type sialuria, OMIM#604369) was first reported as a lysosomal storage disorder in a family from northern Finland.
+Salla refers to the area where the affected family resided.
+It was first described in 1979, after Salla, a municipality in Finnish Lapland and is one of 40 Finnish heritage diseases.
+The term Salla disease is now used in the literature not only for FSASD cases with the Finnish founder variant in SLC17A5, but also for any mild FSASD cases, independent of the mutation or region of origin.

+FSASD (Salla and Infantile Free Sialic Acid Storage Disease) affects males and females in equal numbers.
+The worldwide prevalence of FSASD is estimated at less than 1 per 1,000,000 individuals.
+Higher estimated prevalence rates occur in the Salla region of Finland and other Scandinavian countries.

 Signs and symptoms

 Affected infants appear normal at birth but may develop symptoms during the first year of life.
-Individuals with Salla disease may present with nystagmus as well as hypotonia, and difficulty coordinating voluntary movements (ataxia), reduced muscle tone and strength, and cognitive impairment.
+Individuals with Salla disease may present with nystagmus as well as hypotonia, and may have difficulty coordinating voluntary movements (ataxia), reduced muscle tone and strength, and cognitive impairment.
 The most severely impaired children do not walk or acquire language, but the typical patient learns to walk and speak and has normal life expectancy.
 The MRI shows arrested or delayed myelination.

 Approximately two-thirds of children with mild FSASD eventually learn to walk.
 Some degree of speech impairment is usually present.
 Affected infants may learn single words or small sentences, but this ability may be lost as they age.
 The ability to produce speech is affected more severely than the ability to understand speech.
 Affected children exhibit some degree of cognitive impairment as well.

+FSASD (Salla and Infantile Free Sialic Acid Storage Disease) affects males and females in equal numbers.
+The worldwide prevalence of FSASD is estimated at less than 1 per 1,000,000 individuals.
+Higher estimated prevalence rates occur in the Salla region of Finland and other Scandinavian countries.